 At 6,500 feet you’ll find snow-covered mountains in Cold Creek, NV until around the end of April.
 Cold Creek gets its name from the cold spring water that runs thru the valley and feeds into three ponds located there.
 From what I’ve read people get their power from generators and solar power because there is no power there still to this day.
 No phone service other than limited cell phone reception as well, but they say the owners love it this way.

 I didn’t know what to expect when driving to Cold Creek.
-As I arrived in what looked like the middle of nowhere I wondered how I’d see the horses, if they’d just be out in fields far away and if they’d live up to their name wild horses.
-Would they look like your average east TN horse and would I even get to see them.
+As I arrived in what looked like the middle of nowhere.
+I wondered how I’d see the horses if they’d just be out in fields far away.
+Would they look like your average east TN horse and if they are actually wild.

-To my surprise as I turned onto the road of Cold Creek I seen nothing but desert until all of a sudden I noticed 2 horses just walking down the road.
+To my surprise as I turned onto the road of Cold Creek I saw nothing but desert until all of a sudden I noticed 2 horses just walking down the road.
 I stopped the car in excitement and the horses started walking toward me.
-Come to find out you aren’t suppose to feed them, but people do which leads them near the road and a little curious to see what humans are up to.
-Along the road I would continue to pass a few different herds, all which were not too scared I was there and allowed be to be in their midst taking photos.
+Come to find out you aren’t supposed to feed them, but people do which leads them near the road and a little curious to see what humans are up to.
+Along the road, I would continue to pass a few different herds, all which were not too scared I was there and allowed me to be in their midst taking photos.

-The horses did let me get close to them as you see below and a young black one let me pet his nose (which is something that I still can’t believe)!
+The horses did let me get close to them as you see below.
+I’m not suggesting you try this, but a young black horse let me pet his nose.
 These horses aren’t fenced in and steam from wild herds from the 1930’s.
-People do not provide food for them and there is actually laws against making them pets.
+People do not provide food for them and there are actual laws against making them pets.

-(another photographer was there when I left and look this last photo of me and the wild horses)
+(another photographer was there when I left and took this last photo of me and the wild horses)